aspose-html-cloud/aspose-html-cloud-docs/content/html/overview/create-an-account-and-get-credentials/_index.md

 ![The Applications/Create Application page.
 You can specify Application Details](app-details.png)

 3. You should click on the "**+**" button next to the default storage select box field for the storage creation.
-Select in the drop-down menu the kind of the storage.
-Obey the instructions on the [Creating and Managing Storages](https://docs.aspose.cloud/total/getting-started/dashboard/how-to-configure-3rd-party-cloud-storages/) page to setup your first storage.
+Select in the drop-down menu the kind of storage.
+Obey the instructions on the [Creating and Managing Storages](https://docs.aspose.cloud/total/getting-started/dashboard/how-to-configure-3rd-party-cloud-storages/) page to set up your first storage.

 ![The Applications/Create Application page.
 You can Select Default Storage](choose-storage.png)